limix/pandas-plink/doc/usage.rst

         a0       (variant) object 'C' 'G' 'G' 'C' 'C' 'T' ...
 'A' 'C' 'A' 'A' 'T' a1       (variant) object 'T' 'C' 'C' 'T' 'T' 'A' ...
 'G' 'T' 'G' 'C' 'C'

-The matrix :py:`G` is a special matrix: :class:`xarray.DataArray`.
-It provides labes for its dimensions (`"sample"` for rows and `"variant"` for columns) and additional metadata for those dimensions.
+The matrix :data:`G` is a special matrix: :class:`xarray.DataArray`.
+It provides labes for its dimensions (:const:`"sample"` for rows and :const:`"variant"` for columns) and additional metadata for those dimensions.
-Lets print the genotype value of sample `B003` and variant `variant5`:
+Lets print the genotype value of sample :const:`"B003"` and variant :const:`"variant5"`:

 .. doctest::